22 Black Cat Breeds You’ll Want to Adopt

 These flat-nosed fluffballs are one of the most popular black cat breeds.
 Gentle and affectionate, Persian upkeep is not for the faint of heart—those magnificent coats require regular brushing.
 Persians are not much given to jumping or acrobatic displays, preferring to lounge in a sunbeam.
 It’s more picturesque!
 An ancient breed, the exact origins of the Persian cat are lost to history, but hieroglyphic references date back to 1684 B.C.
 You should know these fascinating cat facts.

 Ragamuffins are incredibly sweet and loving cats; consistent with the “rag” in their names, they will go limp in your arms with a bit of petting, and will provide lots of love and affection.
 This beautiful black cat breed has a thick, soft, low-maintenance coat and a calm nature, making them good for families.
+Enjoying these cute black cats?
+Make sure to check out these adorable gray cat breeds too.

 These adorable kitties look like owls!
 Or maybe teddy bears?
 The Scottish Fold comes from the barnyards of Scotland and is recognizable by its charmingly folded ears—unlike the American Curl, the Scottish Fold’s ears fold down toward the nose.
 Quiet, loyal, and relaxed, Scottish Folds’ big eyes and expressively curly whiskers give them a permanently shocked appearance that does not fit with their sweet personalities.
 These are the ways your cat shows they love you.